Bekalah/tesseract-bridge/README_RENDERER.md

-# Cosmic Helix Renderer
+# Cosmic Helix Renderer & Integration Hub

-Static, offline HTML + Canvas composition layering four sacred geometry systems.
+Static, offline HTML + Canvas composition layering four sacred geometry systems and an accompanying integration hub fed by the bridge manifest.
 The scene avoids motion and harsh contrast for ND safety and runs by simply opening `index.html`.

 ## Files
-- `index.html` – entry document that sets up the canvases, altar loader, and helix renderer.
+- `index.html` – main document with integration hub layout, manifest-driven repo cards, and the helix renderer canvas.
-- `js/helix-renderer.mjs` – ES module with pure drawing routines for each layer.
+- `js/helix-renderer.mjs` – ES module with pure drawing routines for each sacred geometry layer.
-- `assets/js/first-paint-octagram.js` – draws the octagram first paint while altar art resolves.
-- `assets/js/art-loader.js` – fetches the WEBP manifest and mounts the hero art when available.
-- `assets/art/manifest.json` – declares the hero WEBP and policy guardrails.
-- `data/palette.json` – optional palette override; missing file triggers a safe fallback notice.
+- `data/palette.json` – optional palette override; missing file triggers a calm fallback notice.
 - `README_RENDERER.md` – this usage guide.

 ## Usage
 1. Keep all files in the same directory structure.
 2. Double-click `index.html` (no server or network required).
-3. A WEBP altar attempts to load above the helix canvas.
-When offline or blocked, the octagram first paint remains active with a calm notice.
+3. The Integration Hub section reads `registry/notes/bridge_manifest.json` via JSON modules and renders one card per repo.
+Missing data produces a gentle inline notice and keeps the layout calm.
 4. A 1440x900 canvas renders, in order:
    - Vesica field
    - Tree-of-Life nodes and paths